up

 Since nobody can calculate interference integrals in the head, a software had to be developed.
 This was consequently called "Bio-Interface".
 It should generate time functions from bitmaps, be able to calculate interference integrals from time functions, and be able to record time functions.
 In addition, channel data had to be displayed and time functions had to be inverted in order to be able to calculate in a reflective/ non-reflective manner (projection/ reconstruction).
 This minimal range of functions was required in order to be able to test the tool on itself.

 In contrast to ANN simulators, (unhindered) wave propagation was calculated over two fields (generator and detector).
-So it wasn't a neuro-simulator.
+So it wasn't an (artificial) neuro-simulator, more a wave-field simulator.
 The interference integral of all channels is calculated in each pixel of the detector field.
 But there was no way to include refractive cancellation.

 1998 PSI-Tools was further developed and focused on acoustic images only, from around 2000 it was called "NoiseImage".
 It received a USB-camera connection for the automatic superimposition of the acoustic image on the optical image, but other options, such as the time reversal of the channel data or the various calculation algorithms were omitted.